-We have the most amazing apple stuffed smoked pork recipe that takes just 15 minutes to prep.!
-With our dry rub and fruit you’ll have tender pork loin you’ll love.
+Smoking a boneless pork loin is fabulous.
+This apple filled smoked pork recipe is amazing.
+Takes just 15 minutes to prep. and with our dry rub on the outside you’ll have a tender smoked pork loin you’ll love.

 My husband is a bit obsessed with his electric smoker, and I am totally okay with that! 😉 He’s come up with a bunch of easy smoker recipes along with this new smoked pork recipe.
 It’s stuffed with apples and has a sweet and smoky flavor that the kids said was their favorite one he’s made thus far. (originally published 9/18, affiliate links present)

 Looking for the best meats to smoke in your new outdoor cooker??
 We have a killer idea right here.
 Using a bit of natural sweetness with sliced apples, seasonings and apple pellets in your Traeger you too will have an amazing dinner without heating up your house.